 2016 WTA player award winners in full:

-Doubles team of the year: Caroline Garcia and Kristina Mladenovic (Fra)
+Doubles team of the year: Caroline Garcia and Kristina Mladenovic (France)

 Most improved player of the year: Johanna Konta (GB)

-Newcomer of the year: Naomi Osaka (Jpn) Comeback player of the year: Dominika Cibulkova (Svk)
+Newcomer of the year: Naomi Osaka (Japan) Comeback player of the year: Dominika Cibulkova (Slovakia)

 Johanna Konta - GB

 Konta makes history by winning her QF at the Australian Open on 27th January 2016 - Image courtesy of the Australian Open